34 Disney World Secrets Only Insiders Know

 It would take decades to stay in all of the guest rooms at Disney World.

-Mickey has more outfits than even your most fashion-forward friend.
+Mickey Mouse has more outfits than even your most fashion-forward friend.

-Ever the style icon, Mickey Mouse has more in his closet than a bunch of red shorts and yellow shoes.
+Ever the style icon, Mickey Mouse has more in his Walt Disney World closet than a bunch of red shorts and yellow shoes.
 In fact, he owns around 136 different outfits, including a tuxedo and a scuba suit.
-Minnie’s collection is slightly smaller; she has just around 100 outfits.
+Minnie's collection is slightly smaller; she has just around 100 outfits.

-On average, around 210 pairs of sunglasses are turned in at the Disney World lost and found each day.
+On average, around 210 pairs of sunglasses are turned in at the Disney World lost and found each day—that's over 1.65 million sunglasses since it opened in 1971.
 The lost and found also collects around 6,000 cell phones, 3,500 cameras, and 18,000 hats each year.

 Disney World visitors drink a lot of soda.

-Each year, guests purchase more than 75 million Coca-Cola beverages.
-That’s compared to just 13 million bottles of water.
+Each year, guests purchase more than 75 million Coca-Cola beverages at Disney World.
+That's compared to just 13 million bottles of water.
 Hydration is key, people!

 You can take a private tour of the Animal Kingdom at night.

-Not all of the creatures in the Animal Kingdom love the daytime.
-To see the park’s nocturnal animals in their element, visitors can go on a thrilling nighttime safari.
-In addition to a trek through the Harambe Wildlife Reserve after-hours, the experience also includes a meal of African-inspired dishes paired with regional beer and wine.
+Not all of the creatures in Disney's Animal Kingdom love the daytime.
+To see the park's nocturnal animals in their element, visitors can go on a thrilling nighttime safari.
+In addition to a trek through the Harambe Wildlife Reserve after hours, the experience also includes a meal of African-inspired dishes paired with regional beer and wine.

-Disney’s Magic Kingdom Park is bigger than Disneyland.
+Disney's Magic Kingdom Park is bigger than all of Disneyland.

 Disney World is actually its own city.